-3.1 Moral Hazard
+A. Moral Hazard

-Suppose now that the incumbent can choose how much rent extraction to engage in and that the probability that she is caught when doing so is increasing in the amount of rent that she consumes and the intensity of media activity.
-In this case the media can have a direct benefit to voters by curbing rent extraction.
+Suppose now that the incumbent can choose how much rent extraction to engage in, and that the probability that she is caught when doing so is increasing in the amount of rent that she consumes and the intensity of media activity.
+In this case, the media can have a direct benefit to voters by curbing rent extraction.
 At the same time, this increase in honesty by politicians will tend to make screening good from bad politicians more difficult.

 Formally, let the amount of rent that the incumbent appropriates be $y \in [0, 1]$.
 The remainder, 1-y, goes to voters.
 As before, there are two types of incumbents.
-Type g has zero (or negative) benefit from rent and thus always chooses y=0.
-Type b has a linear benefit from rent (and for simplicity we assume she has no re-election motive except the desire to get rent in the second term).
+Type g has zero (or negative) benefit from rent and thus always chooses y = 0.
+Type b has a linear benefit from rent (and for simplicity we assume she has no reelection motive except the desire to get rent in the second term).
 The probability of detection now depends upon both q and y.
 The more the incumbent appropriates, the easier it is for the media to catch her.
 Let $\Psi(y)q$ be the probability of detection given y.
-We assume that $\Psi' \geq 0$, $\Psi'' > 0$, $\Psi(0) = 0$, $\Psi'(0) = 0$, $\Psi(1) = 1$, and $\lim{y\to 1} \Psi'(y) = \infty$.
-As before, $q \in [0,1]$.
-To illustrate these issues, we suppose that at least one media outlet is active and that there is no media capture.
+We assume that $\Psi' \ge 0, \ \Psi'' > 0$, $\Psi(0) = 0, \Psi'(0) = 0, \Psi(1) = 1, \text{ and } \lim{v \to 1} \frac{1}{v}$ $\Psi'(y) = \infty$.
+As before, $q \in [0, 1]$.^{13°}To illustrate these issues, we suppose that at least one media outlet is active and that there is no media capture.14

-11As usual, a political accountability model with moral hazard and adverse selection has several interpretations.
-In the one we use, we interpret θ is honesty and y is rent.
-However, θ could be disutility of effort and y could be effort (the good type has no disutility for effort), or θ could be the degree to which the incumbent's policy preferences are similar to the voters' and y the policy enacted (a bad politician is one with different tastes, who tries to introduce policies that voters do not like).
+13 As usual, a political accountability model with moral hazard and adverse selection has several interpretations.
+In the one we use, we interpret θ as honesty and y as rent.
+However, θ could be disutility of effort and y could be effort (the good type has no disutility of effort), or θ could be the degree to which the incumbent's policy preferences are similar to the voters' and y the policy enacted (a bad politician is one with different tastes, who tries to introduce policies that voters do not like).

-12A full-fledged model with moral hazard and the possibility of corrupt media is available from the authors on request.
+14 A fully fledged model with moral hazard and the possibility of corrupt media is available from the authors on request.

-It is obvious that a good incumbent chooses y=0 in both terms.
-A bad incumbent appropriates y=1 in the second term.
-Thus, the utility for a bad type from being re-elected is 1 while the voters receive zero.
-In the first term, for a given q, a bad incumbent's rent extraction decision solves $\max_y \{y+1-\Psi(y)q\}$.
-This yields an optimal rent extraction level $-\hat{y}$ - satisfying where the left-hand side is the marginal cost of rent extraction due to a higher probability of detection and the right-hand side is the marginal benefit of extra rent.
+It is obvious that a good incumbent chooses y = 0 in both terms.
+A bad incumbent appropriates y = 1 in the second term.
+Thus, the utility for a bad type from being reelected is one while the voters receive zero.
+In the first term, for a given q, a bad incumbent's rent extraction decision solves $\max_y \{y + 1 - \Psi(y)q\}$.
+This yields an optimal rent extraction level- \hat{y} -satisfying where the left-hand side is the marginal cost of rent extraction due to a higher probability of detection, and the right-hand side is the marginal benefit of extra rent.
 It is now easy to check that